With tax season just getting underway, some consumers rush to file taxes as soon as their employers provide a W-2.

 • Be wary of promises that you’ll get a refund.
 Until the preparer knows your situation, there is no way to know whether you’ll get a refund or how big it will be.

 • Check accessibility.
 You may need to contact your preparer after tax season is over.
-Will he or she be available?
+Will he be available?

 • Read the contract.
 Know what preparing your return will cost, what the fee covers and whether the cost changes if you have a complicated return.
 Will the preparer represent you in case of an audit?